 How to Calculate

-First, determine what percentage of your home your office takes up, in terms of square footage.
+If you opt for the regular method instead of the simplified option, the first step is to determine what percentage of your home your office takes up, in terms of square footage.
 If your home is 1,000 square feet, and your office is 10 feet by 10 feet, your office is 100 square feet and thus encompasses 10% of your home.
 If you don’t know the square footage of your house, you should check with your local county auditor to see if they have the information on file for your property.
 Alternately, if all the rooms in your house are roughly the same size, you can divide the number of rooms you use for business by the total number of rooms in the home.
 However, calculating the square footage is likely to be more precise.

 I’ll give you an example of how you might calculate a home office deduction.
 For our home office of 100 square feet in a 1,000 square foot house, we will use a deduction percentage of 10%.